 Figure 4 illustrates the distribution of COCs and other groundwater quality constituents in groundwater at the Unit.
-This distribution of COCs in groundwater suggests that impacts to groundwater likely originate as seepage from beneath the Phase II Landfill, however there is currently no feasible means of directly tracing that potential under the footprint of the Unit.
+This distribution of COCs in groundwater suggests that impacts to groundwater likely originate as seepage from beneath the Phase II Landfill, however there is currently no feasible means of directly tracing that potential to refine the release point under the footprint of the Unit.